-The cooking area includes a gas stove, worktop and refrigerator.
-You will have to bring your own utensils (cookware, serving dishes and dishes).
+- The cooking area includes a gas stove, worktop and refrigerator.
+You will have to bring your own utensils (cookware, serving dishes, etc.).

 - ** Please note that during holidays and weekends there will be no Bedouin hospitality and dinner is served as a buffet.

 Up to two weeks prior to arrival: Cancellation fee of just ILS 50.

 One to two weeks prior to arrival: 50% of the cost of the reservation.

 Less than one week prior to arrival or no-show: Full cost of the reservation

 In the case of extreme weather conditions or unusual security situations, there is no cancellation fee.